 Personal and Civic Responsibility: Explore and develop understanding of oneself and others, the community, other cultures, and issues of local, national, and global significance.
+Students will be able to

 PCR-1 (Personal Awareness): Describe their own civic and cultural background, including its origins and development, assumptions, and predispositions.